pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 Great.
 Now we can safely make changes.

 !!! tip "Git Commits"
-    `git` commits are the basic unit of code history.
+    <p>`git` commits are the basic unit of code history.
-    Making frequent, small, commits with good commit messages makes it _much easier_ to figure out why things are the way they are, and to return to the way things were in simpler, better times.
+    <p>Making frequent, small, commits with good commit messages
+    makes it _much easier_ to figure out why things are the way they are, and to return to the way things were in simpler, better times.
     Writing short commit messages that capture the _intent_ of the change